bpepitoneperez/Searchle/README.md

 ## Backend

-The frontend pulls the image for the day (currently updating every hour for testing/beta) from a Node.js api backend, which is connected to a MongoDB
+The frontend pulls the image for the day from a Node.js api backend, which is connected to a MongoDB

-## PROJECT TODO

-Stats next game timer

-Make api not callable from anywhere but searchle front end

-Rewrite game creation logic to create the next X number of days instead of creating a new game every day

-Rewrite api logic to ask for the current day from the client